nyeogmi/moogle/README.md

 If you're a relational database guy, you can think of a Moogle bimap as a junction table with two columns where either column can be `UNIQUE`, and constraint violations are dealt with by deleting the older row.

-If you're a Rust or Python guy, you can think of it as two dictionaries that are kept in sync.
-For instance, the `RawSetToOne` used above is exactly equivalent to a `BTreeMap<NPC, BTreeSet<Item>>` paired with a `BTreeMap<Item, NPC>`.
+If you're a Rust or Python guy, you can think of it as two BTrees that are kept in sync.
+For instance, the `OneToSet` used above is formally equivalent to a `BTreeMap<NPC, BTreeSet<Item>>` paired with a `BTreeMap<Item, NPC>`.

 (What does "kept in sync" mean?
 Formally, it means that for every `(NPC, Item)` stored in the first one, there's a corresponding `(Item, NPC)` in the second, and vice versa.)